stevenlinx/Four-Column-ASCII/Readme.md

 Notes:

-* In ASCII, there are 32 characters at the beginning of the table that don't represent a written symbol such as Backspace, Newline, Escape, etc. These are called control characters.
+* In a four column ASCII table, the 32 characters on the first column of the table don't represent a written symbol: these characters such as Backspace, Newline, Escape, etc. are called control characters.

+* In the terminal, you can type these control characters by holding the CTRL key in combination with another key (mnemonic: use a `CTRL` key combination for control characters).

+    * In the VIM editor, for example, pressing `CTRL + [` in the terminal (which is `^[` in caret notation) is the same as pressing the `ESC` key.
+The character `[` and `ESC` are on the same row in a four column ASCII table (fifth row from bottom).

+    * You might be wondering why pressing `CTRL + [` yields `ESC` and not other characters on the same row such as `;` and `{`.
+That's because pressing `CTRL` simply sets all bits but the last 5 to zero in the 7 bit ASCII for the character that you typed (i.e. the first two bits is set to zero and the last 5 bits remain the same).
+In essence, the `CTRL` character serves as the "bitwise AND": the result is 1 only if both operands are 1.

+        ```
+          10 11011 ([)
+        & 00 11111 (CTRL)
+        = 00 11011 (ESC)
+        ```

 * When the ASCII table is printed in rows of 32, looking up data becomes easier:

-   * CTRL + [ corresponds to ESC in the same row

-   * Upper & Lower case alphabet differs by only a single bit (e.g. 1000001 => A and 1100001 => a)
+    * Upper case and lower case alphabet differs by only a single bit (e.g. 10 00001 => A and 11 00001 => a).

-* In the terminal, you can type these control characters by holding the CTRL key in combination with another key (i.e. use CTRL key for control characters).

-   * In the VIM editor, for example, pressing CTRL + [ in the terminal (which is ^[ in caret notation) is the same as pressing the ESC key.
-The character [ and ESC are in the same row on the 32 rows ASCII table.

-   * Pressing CTRL simply sets all bits but the last 5 to zero in the 7 bit ASCII for the character that you typed (i.e. the first two bits is set to all zero and the last 5 bits remain the same).
+    * The character for the `CTRL` keyboard combination and the corresponding control character all exists on the same row.
+For example, the key combination `CTRL + [` corresponds to `ESC` in the same row (fifth row from bottom).

 ASCII is a 7 bit encoding: